SNU-LIST/DeepRF_SLR/README.md

 # DeepRF_SLR

-DeepRF_SLR is a multiband spin-echo pulse design program based on the SLR algorithm [1] and deep reinforcement learning.
+DeepRF_SLR is multiband spin-echo pulse design method based on the SLR algorithm [1] and deep reinforcement learning.
 For more information, refer to the [submitted paper]()

+## Method

+## Results

 ## Prerequisites